The City of Clarence has a rich and varied history.

 The exhibition had a special focus on the men and women of Clarence during this difficult time which forged Australia’s future identity.

-What Would You Take?
-Interactive Exhibition
+What Would You Take? – an interactive exhibition

 What Would You Take? was an interactive exhibition that commemorated the 50th anniversary of the 1967 Black Tuesday bushfires.